serviceprototypinglab/cndbbench/README.md

 - Crate.io cluster (5 nodes) using docker
 - PostgreSQL local
 - PostgreSQL cloud (Kubernetes)
+- PostgreSQL as a Service (Bluemix)
 - MySQL local
 - MySQL cloud (Kubernetes)
 - MySQL cloud (Amazon RDS)
+- MySQL as a Service (Bluemix)
-- Aurora
+- Aurora (AWS)
+- DocumentDB (Azure)

 ## How
 ### Containers

-We use 6 different containers:
+We use 11 different containers:

 1. MongoDB container: It is a simple container with the official image of 'mongo' in DockerHub.
      It is listening in the port 27017.